nihei9/vartan/README.md

 `%left` and `%right` allow you to define precedence and associativiry of symbols. `%left`/`%right` each assign the left/right associativity to symbols.

+When the right-most terminal symbol of an alternative has precedence or associativity defined explicitly, the alternative inherits its precedence and associativity.

-`#prec` directive assigns the same precedence and associativity as a specified symbol to an alternative.
+`#prec` directive assigns the same precedence as a specified symbol to an alternative.

 The grammar for simple four arithmetic operations and assignment expression can be defined as follows: